Pylons/pyramid/docs/narr/project.rst

 This sample ``tests.py`` file has a single unit test and a single integration test defined within it.
-These two tests are executed when you run ``setup.py test -q``.
+These two tests are executed when you run ``python setup.py test -q``.
 You may add more tests here as you build your application.
 You are not required to write tests to use :mod:`repoze.bfg`, this file is simply provided as convenience and example.